Count Binface: Character

-Count Binface is an "independent space warrior" in a black and grey uniform, with a long silver cape and a helmet shaped somewhat like a dustbin with a glowing strip where his eyes would be.
+Count Binface is an "intergalactic space warrior" in a black-and-grey uniform, with a long silver cape and a helmet shaped like a dustbin with a glowing strip in place of eyes.
 He describes himself as the leader of the Recyclons from the planet Sigma IX, and claims to be over 5,900 years old.
+Binface named his second-in-command as "General Waste".